The Trench Coat Update That’s Perfect for Petites

 When I went to my 5’3’’-and-under PureWow colleagues, they were enthusiastic about the trench coat’s makeover, which made it decidedly short-girl friendly.

 “Love the concept—a cropped layer is always a great way to make legs appear longer, and it's great for those of us who want the crisp, classic appearance of a trench but without the billowy volume of a traditional long one,” says 5’1’’ senior commerce editor and resident petite fashion expert Stephanie Maida.
-Below are three styles editors are loving right now—including two under $150.
+Wherever you fall on the height spectrum, though, this fresh take on the classic trench is worth a try—especially as the weather starts to warm.
+Below are six styles editors are loving right now, including two under $150.

 Sézane’s Carter jacket is a compromise—not too cropped, not too long.
 The length hits just below the upper thigh, meaning that it’ll fall more mid- or knee- length on petites.
-Available colors are camel and light beige.
-I love the classic collar with big lapels, which are similar to my Clyde coat and overall simple construction, as I tend to stay away from embellishments like buttons and tabs.
+Available colors are camel and bronze suede.
+I love the classic collar with big lapels, (which are similar to my Clyde coat's) and overall simple construction, as I tend to stay away from embellishments like buttons and tabs.
 There are still pockets, though, and the signature checkered lining.
 I like to roll back the sleeves a bit for a peek-a-boo moment.

 Fast Facts